Gas Bike - A Bicycle With A Gas Powered Helper Motor

 Normally, all the carburetor settings do not change.
 The air screw on the side of the body of the carburetor adjusts how much air mixes with the idle circuit (Idle Adjuster).
 The standard setting is 3 1/2 turns out from fully seated.
 On the NT-style carburetors, the air screw is very a very simple design.
 Screwing the adjuster in makes the idle speed faster and richer (too far and the bike will load up and stall).
 The idle speed is set by adjusting the screw for optimal idle - just fast enough to not stall out.
 The cap Cable Tension Adjuster nut adjuster and throttle handle adjuster are used to take up the slack in the throttle cable and can be used to hold the idle.
 Because the throttle cable comes manufactured at a fixed length, all the pieces from the throttle tube down to the cap nut and slide must be correct or you will be too short or long to make adjustments.
 If any of these pieces become worn or damaged, they must be replaced to accurately adjust the idle.
 Use the Primer on cold days.
 If you are an advanced mechanic, look at your spark plug to gauge the running mixture.
 Move the clip on the jet needle up to lean out the mixture or down to make it richer.
 Check your spark plug after running at 20mph, at full operating temperature, for at least 1/2 a mile.
 It should be chocolate brown.
 If it is dark and oily, you may need the B6HS (hotter) plug or a leaner mixture.
 If it is white or very clean looking, you may need to make the mixture richer (lower the clip on the needle).
 Warning: Running a lean mixture may damage your engine.

 PARTS AND UPGRADES FOR 2-STROKES.
 The most effective way to improve throttle response, low-end power, torque and horsepower, is to add a few hop up parts to the fuel and exhaust system.
 An upgraded carburetor with better machined internals is a good starting point.
 Adding a reed valve will dramatically improve low-end and throttle response.
-Replacing the stock muffler with an expansion chamber will improve horsepower and torque.
+On a 2-stroke, replacing the stock muffler with an expansion chamber will improve horsepower and torque, plus result in better top-end performance and increased fuel economy.
 After you do those changes, you may want to change the standard 42T/44T rear sprocket to a 32T/36T.
 When parts break, many are available, but sometimes it is cheaper just to throw the engine out and replace the whole thing.
 After all, a complete kit is under $300 and you can get engine-only kits for even less.

 SPARK PLUG & AIR CLEANER MAINTENANCE.
 On all bikes, replace your spark plug every 500 miles or 25 hours of use.
 Gap to .14".
 You may go longer, but do risk poor combustion or a fouled plug.
 Clean the air filter every 100 miles or five hours.
 Clean it with solvent (paint thinner or kerosene) and do not oil it.
 Replace the filter whenever it becomes torn or ragged.